noahzeldin/dissertation/mt_music_analysis_write_up.md

 4. I am grateful to Eisler scholar, Dr. Johannes Gall, for discussing this point with me and affirming its significance.

+5. Kim, *Das Lehrstück*, 187 makes a similar argument.

-5. This grouping is also noted in Grabs, “Die Musik,” 214.
+6. This grouping is also noted in Grabs, “Die Musik,” 214.

-6. The most significant passage of four-voice unison occurs at the beginning of “Ändere die Welt” (mm.
+7. The most significant passage of four-voice unison occurs at the beginning of “Ändere die Welt” (mm.
 2-18).
 Also, note that the ranking of these top proportions remain unchanged if instead of considering groupings of groupings, e.g. sopranos paired with tenors